-As a new(ish) gardener, I spent this past winter and spring reading up on everything I would need to know about planning a vegetable garden.
-Seed selection, soil preparation, naturalize fertilizer and weeding.
+As a new gardener, I spent many winters reading up on everything I would need to know about planning a vegetable garden.
+Seed selection, soil preparation, natural fertilizer and weeding.
 Yet I completely overlooked vegetable garden harvesting mistakes.

 Yet now that we're planting our vegetable garden to feed our family, I can't afford to make beginner gardener mistakes.
-And as it turns out, harvesting vegetable mistakes are all too common with beginner gardeners.
+And as it turns out, harvesting vegetable mistakes are all too familiar to many backyard gardeners.

-Here are five mistakes many new gardeners make plus some tips and resources to help with your vegetable garden harvesting.
+Either way, here are five mistakes many new gardeners make plus some tips and resources to help with your vegetable garden harvesting.

-#1.
-Vegetable Garden Harvesting Too Late
+Late Vegetable Garden Harvesting

 Yet don’t get so caught up in admiring your handiwork that you overlook the fact that it’s time to harvest.
 If so, you’ll deal with overripe veggies that could be moldy, rotten, and only good for the compost bin.